 Fortunately for us, we have narrowed down the search to just two languages: French or Spanish.
 Now, before you decide on which of these languages to learn, there is something you must understand.

-Choosing what language to learn depends on a number of parameters and personal intended goals.
+Choosing what language to learn depends on several parameters and personal intended goals.

 Talking about personal intended goals, we mean inward reflections such as asking yourself;